PROJECT PROPOSAL INFORMATION

 Q: How are funds distributed?

 A: All funds come to the council, which in turn, acts as the fiscal manager for project implementation.
 Project principals and managers have payments made from their funds for the project.
 The council handles the bookkeeping and fiscal management responsibilities.
-The council charges 10% of all funds received for administrative services.
+The council charges up to 12% of all funds received for administrative services.

 Q: What is the involvement of Big Island RC&D in the ongoing project?